leynos/lag-complexity/docs/roadmap.md

 - [ ] Implement the `with_redaction_hook` method for PII scrubbing.
 - [ ] Write comprehensive `rustdoc` documentation for all public APIs, including detailed usage examples.
-- [ ] Finalise the `README.md` to include installation instructions, usage
+- [ ] Finalize the `README.md` to include installation instructions, usage
   examples, and links to benchmarks and evaluation reports.
 - [ ] **Acceptance Criteria**: The crate is fully documented, with `cargo doc --open` producing a complete and navigable API reference.